sreninc/restdos-final/README.md

 ### Business Stories
 As the website owner I want to ...
 - Drive signups
+- Generate Leads
+This is achieved through social links in the footer of the website as well as the newsletter signup at the bottom of every page.
 - To receive money from signups
 - Be able to manage queries from users
 - Be able to help users with queries or changes to their accounts